 Why am I talking about this?
 Simple really, inbound is about education and also about segregation so you can learn directly what products and or services your readers/followers like through data collection at gated landing pages.
 Online surveys also form a massive part of Inbound from a data perspective so I’d really like to see a huge shift to digital from the newer banks.

 If you need any advice, do feel free to ask!

-New bank, old marketing style doesn’t work in this day and age.
-Don’t discount outbound marketing activities by any means but you need to work with systems that are proven to work and convert rather than rely on the scatter gun approach.
+A new bank, old marketing style doesn’t work in this day and age.
+Don’t discount outbound marketing activities by any means but you need to work with systems that are proven to work and convert rather than rely on the scattergun approach.
 If you can reduce waste of effort whilst generating warmer more product educated leads surely you’re onto a winner that makes sense and will increase the bottom line.